Sparkpoint Price Tops $0.0000 on Exchanges (SRK)

-Sparkpoint (CURRENCY:SRK) traded 14.4% lower against the U.S. dollar during the one day period ending at 21:00 PM ET on January 22nd.
-One Sparkpoint token can currently be bought for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges including P2PB2B and Hotbit.
-Sparkpoint has a total market capitalization of $120,194.00 and $42,503.00 worth of Sparkpoint was traded on exchanges in the last day.
-During the last seven days, Sparkpoint has traded 1.9% lower against the U.S. dollar.
+Sparkpoint (CURRENCY:SRK) traded 8.5% higher against the US dollar during the 1-day period ending at 22:00 PM ET on January 24th.
+One Sparkpoint token can currently be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges including Hotbit and P2PB2B.
+Sparkpoint has a total market capitalization of $126,157.00 and $51,150.00 worth of Sparkpoint was traded on exchanges in the last day.
+During the last week, Sparkpoint has traded down 3.1% against the US dollar.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.